 Here you can find abandoned hangars, the remains of a short runway, and other relics left over from the whalers and from the scientific research bases that followed them, but that were evacuated during volcanic eruptions.

 The black sand beach is rugged and beautiful in its own way, but it also adds to the eerie sense of abandonment that you feel across Whaler’s Bay.
 The cemetery, the final resting place of many of the sailors who perished on Deception Island over a century of whaling operations, is an even eerier place to see firsthand.

 Baily Head is the best place to visit on Deception Island if you’re looking to see the local wildlife.
 This exposed headland is located on the far eastern side of the island and is a wonderfully untouched, raw and natural habitat.

 The catch, though, is that this exposure makes it very hard to land here.
-Most ships aren’t able to stop due to rough seas and even if they do, often cannot land skiffs on the beach because of massive waves.
+Most ships aren’t able to stop due to rough seas and even if they do, they often cannot land skiffs on the beach because of massive waves.

 A black sand beach lines the shore, while the rocky peninsula is mostly ice-free, making it a prime spot for the thousands of Chinstrap Penguins to live and nest.
 Out to sea and along the coast, you’ll be able to spot seals in the water, while the air is often filled with the sight of rare birds.